Data & Cohorts

 - cBioPortal / UCSC Xena — explore cohorts by mutation, expression, survival.

-- Pandas (Python) — like Excel in code for filtering/merging tables.
+pathlib— definePROJECT_ROOT,DATA_DIR, and standard folders once per project. - Pandas (Python) — like Excel in code for filtering/merging tables and saving cohort CSVs.

-- Plain CSV + spreadsheet — totally fine for small projects.
+- Plain CSV + spreadsheet — still fine for small projects or manual review, as long as they are generated reproducibly.

 Clinician mental model

-Section titled “Clinician mental model”This is your case log and study cohort spreadsheet—but made precise enough for a computer to follow.
+Section titled “Clinician mental model”This is your case log and study cohort spreadsheet, but made precise enough for a computer to follow and re‑run:

 Ready-to-use code